The Before Pill

 Tablets are currently available for PrEP, which combine the active ingredients emtricitabine FTC and tenofovir TDF, in short: FTC/TDF.

-These are Truvada® (Gilead is the manufacturer) and its generics (medication with the same active ingredients).
+These are Truvada® (Gilead is the manufacturer) and its generics (medication with the same active ingredients) Generics are much cheaper and are thus prescribed.

 HOW SAFE IS PrEP?

-Long-term – meaning daily – and consistent use of PrEP has been proven in studies to be as least as effective as correct condom use or ‘treatment as prevention’ (non-infectivity through effective HIV treatment).
-Different use regimens of short-term PrEP – with increments – can also offer a high level of protection.
+In control trials, PrEP has been proven to be as least as effective as correct condom use or ‘treatment as prevention’ (non-infectivity through effective HIV treatment).
+For high protection, make sure you take the pills correctly!

 Important to know about PrEP: Every forgotten dose reduces the amount of it in your system and lowers its protection.

-You should have yourself tested for other sexually transmitted infections (STIs) at the same time.
+You should get tested for other sexually transmitted infections (STIs) at the same time.
 If you take FTC/TDF (Truvada® and generics) during meals, you can increase the intake of contained tenofovir in your body by about a third.

 Once again: Taking the medication regularly is the decisive factor in its effectiveness!
 Taking it daily will likely be the most practical and effective form of PrEP.
-In addition, this is the only form approved and covered by the statutory health insurance in Germany.
-Only you will be able to find the right variation that works best for you.
+However, only you will be able to find the right variation that works best for you.

 SIDE EFFECTS, INTERACTIONS